Why Do Teams Play a High Defensive Line? The Tactic Explained

 Because, executed properly, it concedes fewer chances than sitting deep — it kills attacks at the source rather than defending a siege.
 The best defensive sides of the last few years have also been the highest.

 Look at Bayer Leverkusen’s Invincible season.
-Alonso’s side went the entire 2023-24 Bundesliga unbeaten — 28 wins, six draws, zero defeats — and conceded just 24 goals, the fewest in the division and a club record, per the Bundesliga’s own season data.
+Alonso’s side went the entire 2023-24 Bundesliga unbeaten — 28 wins, six draws, zero defeats, 90 points — and conceded just 24 goals, the fewest in the division and a club record, per the Bundesliga’s own season data.
+That is 0.7 goals against per game across a 34-game league season.
 They did this with one of the highest, most aggressive lines in Europe.
 Alonso’s 3-4-2-1 used Jonathan Tah and Edmond Tapsoba as stepping centre-backs who would jump into midfield to kill a pass before it was played, with Granit Xhaka screening as the deep pivot and Florian Wirtz operating as a free 8 between the lines.
 The wing-backs Jeremie Frimpong and Alejandro Grimaldo lived in the opposition half.
-You do not concede the fewest goals in a major league, across a 34-game unbeaten season, by accident at the back.
-You do it because a high line plus coordinated pressing starves the opponent of the ball in dangerous areas.

 This is the quotable truth the slogan hides: the high defensive line is not the gamble — the unpressed pass that exposes it is.

-Does pace really beat the high line?
+Does pace really beat a high defensive line?

 No — or at least, far less often than the highlight reels suggest.
 The damage almost always comes from a ball played without pressure, and the footrace is just the visible end of a failure that happened a second earlier.